 Although various studies on building components (WWR, orientation, glazing systems and so on) are conducted to reduce the energy consumption for heating, cooling and lighting by others, there is still much to be investigated on independent parameters of windows and to create buildings with nearly zero energy consumption in various climatic conditions.
-Persson, Roos and Wall (2006) studied the distinct orientations, the window types, and size of the terraced houses in Gothenburg (Dfb) to provide thermal comfort using traditional passive solar methods.
+Persson, Roos and Wall (2006) studied the distinct orientations, the window types and size of the terraced houses in Gothenburg (Dfb) to provide thermal comfort using traditional passive solar methods.
 After reducing the window size in the south and increasing the window size in the north, they evaluated energy consumption.
 DEROB-LH, which is a dynamic simulation tool, reveals that window size does not considerably affect the heating demand in the winter while it would be effective to meet the cooling demand in the summer.
 In this article, the recommended optimal size of the window in the south is smaller than the original window size of the case study house.

-On the contrary, Gasparella et al. (2011) evaluated the influence of window size, distinct types of glazing system, and orientation on energy consumption in the summer and winter in Paris (Cfb), Milan (Cfb), and Nice and Rome (Csa).
-Simulation by TRN-SYS showed that utilization of large window size improved the winter performance and slightly deteriorated the peak of the winter load.
+On the contrary, Gasparella et al. (2011) evaluated the influence of window size, distinct types of glazing system and orientation on energy consumption in the summer and winter in Paris (Cfb), Milan (Cfb) and Nice and Rome (Csa).
+Simulation by TRN-SYS showed that utilisation of large window size improved the winter performance and slightly deteriorated the peak of the winter load.
 Moreover, a window with a south orientation enhances the energy performance in winters.
-Goia (2016) considered window-to-wall ratio and orientation as variables to analyze the energy performance of the office in four European climates (Humid subtropical (Cfa), Mediterranean (Csb), continental (Dfa), and Hemiboreal (Dfb)) via Energy Plus and Matlab.
-The results revealed that while the optimal WWR and orientation were obtained, most proper values could be found in a narrow range of 0.30<WWR<0.45.
+Goia (2016) considered WWR and orientation as variables to analyse the energy performance of the office in four European climates (humid subtropical: Cfa, Mediterranean: Csb, continental: Dfa and Hemiboreal: Dfb) via Energy Plus and MATLAB.
+The results revealed that while the optimal WWR and orientation were obtained, most proper values could be found in a narrow range of 0.30 < WWR < 0.45.
 Only south-oriented facades in cold or hot climates needed a WWR value outside this range.
-The total energy consumption increased in the range of 5-25%, while the poorest WWR was regarded.
+The total energy consumption increased in the range of 5% to 25%, while the poorest WWR was regarded.